Treblle/openapi-minifier/README.md

 # OpenAPI Minifier

-A CLI tool to minify OpenAPI v3 specifications by removing redundant information not relevant to AI Agents and LLMs.
+A CLI tool by Treblle to minify OpenAPI v3 specifications by removing redundant information not relevant to AI Agents and LLMs.

 ## Features